-DPM is one of seven sites of Harvard's Fellowship Program in General Internal Medicine and Primary Care-- one of the leading programs in the nation which has produced numerous academic leaders in General Medicine research, education, and health care.
+DPM is one of seven sites of Harvard's Fellowship Program in General Internal Medicine and Primary Care.
+The Fellowship is one of the training leading programs in the nation and has produced numerous academic leaders in General Medicine research, education, and health care.
 Continuously funded by Health Resources and Services Administration and other sources for over two decades, the Fellowship provides research training and experience under the direction of highly qualified mentors.

 Click here for the Harvard Medical School Fellowship in General Medicine and Primary Care website.

 DPM provides a particularly rich environment for the fellows in the program, for a number of reasons:

 - Our strong mentorship program.
 A large proportion of faculty have received mentorship awards, and DPM received the 2017 Harvard Medical School Culture of Excellence in Mentoring award;

 - The interdisciplinary nature of the department.
 General medicine fellows sit, interact, and sometimes collaborate with pediatric and health policy faculty and fellows in the department;

 - Unique research opportunities.
 DPM is among leading academic departments in the country studying systems of care, health insurance design, and chronic diseases across the lifespans of patients;